timongty/tezcrowd/readme.md

 Users can connect their wallets and support the sample project by pledging Tezos - a testnet wallet is used behind the scenes for development purposes (no matter which wallet has been connected).

+Supporters of the project are also shown with their corresponding amount pledged by reading the smart contract's storage map (funders).

 Once the amount has been successfully pledged, the crowdfunding project will be automatically updated with the new progress.

 Future features for Phase 2 if people are keen about TezCrowd: